The simple.plotting Namespace

 -

-–A collection of models to plot.
-A subselection of these models can be made using the where argument.
+models(ModelCollection) –A collection of models to plot.
+A subset can be selected using the where argument.

 -